Portugal, Scotland and the case for decriminalising drug use

 The organisation says: “Our current system of drug prohibition fails everybody.
 That is why we believe currently illegal drugs should be legally regulated through a system of risk-based licensing.”

-Its response to the move in Scotland was to say this move represents a small step, but a significant one, with the Lord Advocate signalling “an acceptance of the principle that criminalisation is not the right response to drug problems – and that this is true regardless of the drug involved.”
+Its response to the move in Scotland was to say this is a small step, but a significant one, with the Lord Advocate signalling “an acceptance of the principle that criminalisation is not the right response to drug problems – and that this is true regardless of the drug involved.”

 There seems to be very little political support for these big-picture changes, despite the fact that organisations such as Transform are no longer marginal voices.